 There are four key factors we have to keep an eye on;

 Demographics are the data that describes the composition of a population such as age sex education level income level Marital status Etc. for example, Baby Boomers represent a substantial portion of the population.
-How will they affect the market?
-Will it be selling larger homes and buying smaller ones?
+How will affect the market?
+Will larger homes and buying smaller ones?
 Buying vacation properties?

 The lower the interest rates the more affordable a mortgage becomes!

 3) THE ECONOMY

 The overall health of the economy is a key factor!
 When the economy is good and businesses are thriving, people are working their spending money on goods and services, which includes buying homes. conversely when the economy is down so are house prices. the economy is generally measured by economic indicators the ones will be following are as follows;